 Trump has added another controversy to his list of scandals by being accused of gender-based violence.
 In an event with Tucker Carlson, Trump said that former Republican Congresswoman Liz Cheney should have "barrels shooting at her" to see how it feels to send troops to war.

-This statement has been widely criticized by the White House and Democrat candidate Kamala Harris, who reiterated that anyone sending such messages is not qualified to be president.
+This statement has been widely criticized by the White House and Democrat candidate Kamala Harris, who reiterated that anyone saying such things is not qualified to be president.

-In addition, Arizona Attorney General, Democrat Kristin Mayes, announced on Friday that her office is investigating whether former President Donald Trump’s violent remarks about former GOP Rep. Liz Cheney broke the law.
+In addition, Arizona Attorney General, Democrat Kristin Mayes, announced on Friday that her office is investigating whether former President Donald Trump’s violent remarks about Liz Cheney broke the law.

 Don't forget to follow our live coverage of the US presidential elections on November 5th.